olivercalazans/nmapy/README.md

 The documentation includes:
   - Overview of the code
   - Installation instructions
-  - List of available commands
+  - List of available command flags

 <br>